jfcloutier/karma_system/design_notes/policies.md

 ## Attention and action thresholds

-The first step to acting is to identify a belief to attend to, assuming a parent CA has not already directed the CA to impact one of its own choosing.
+The first step by a CA to acting is to identify a belief to attend to, assuming a parent CA has not already directed the CA to impact one of its own choosing.

 Only certain types of beliefs can be acted on and impacted, namely `count`, `comparison`, `trend` and `end`.
 The others, `abduction` and `attempt`, represent "facts" that can not be changed.